 Guy Gooch is a London-based photographer and filmmaker who shoots and experiments with analogue film techniques.
 During the pandemic, Guy devised an experimental cinematic technique using the Nishika lenticular camera.
 Since his first work in animation, he has created two other projects in this style, each time perfecting the method and editing process.
 Before we Collide is his debut film.

 Gregor Petrikovic is an artist and director from Slovakia whose work pursues concepts of alienation and transcendentalism.
-He is currently studying MA Photography at the Royal College of Art in London after receiving the Burberry Design Scholarship.
+He is currently studying MA Photography at the Royal College of Art in London.